Inquiring Minds Promote Change.

 Q: Many companies (like Post, Campbells, Farley's and Sathers to name a few) claim that they source all of their palm oil from suppliers who are members of RSPO.
-Why are they not on your shopping guide?
+Why are they not on your Palm Oil Shopping Guide App?

 A: If you read closely these companies do not say they are members of Roundtable on Sustainable Palm Oil (RSPO), and they are not listed as members of RSPO on the RSPO website.
 These companies talk a lot about the RSPO and they are well-versed (which is good), but if they are committed to sustainable palm oil they should be willing to apply for RSPO membership.